2001 World Snooker Championship: Final

 O'Sullivan claimed his maiden world title and a prize of £250,000.
-He dedicated the win to his father, who was serving a life sentence in prison.
-"It will probably mean more to my dad than it does to me," he said.
+He dedicated the win to his father, who was serving a life sentence in prison, adding "It will probably mean more to my dad than it does to me".
 Higgins's defeat meant that he fell below O'Sullivan in the snooker world rankings.
-"Usually you rate a player on what they have won but Ronnie [O'Sullivan] has so much natural ability it is unbelievable.
-He just makes the game look so easy—he is a worthy champion," Higgins acknowledged.
+He commented "usually you rate a player on what they have won but Ronnie [O'Sullivan] has so much natural ability it is unbelievable.
+He just makes the game look so easy—he is a worthy champion".

 Main draw

 The draw for the main tournament is shown below.
-The numbers in parentheses after the players' names denote the seedings for the 16 seeded players (116).
+The numbers in parentheses after the players' names denote the seedings for the 16 seeded players (1–16).
 The match winners are shown in bold.